Best Practices, Pros & Cons, Advantages/Disadvantages and more!

 • The accuracy of responses relies on the honesty and comprehension of respondents.

-• Complex or sensitive topics may require additional clarification, which questionnaires may not provide.
+• Complex or sensitive topics may require additional clarification whereas questionnaires may not provide.

-• The response rate for questionnaires can vary, potentially leading to sample bias.
+• The response rate for questionnaires can vary.
+This results in sample bias.

 Do You Want To Boost Your Surveys?